Vermont Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Vermont

 Becoming a licensed psychologist in Vermont can seem complicated, but with the help of this guide, you will have a clear idea of the key requirements.
 Before going through the psychologist license application process, you first need to complete the required undergraduate and advanced degrees.
+There are several psychology schools in Vermont that offer programs to help you meet state requirements.
 Read on below to understand the three high-level steps to becoming a psychologist in Vermont.

 1. Earn a bachelor’s degree in psychology.